-In the U.K. my own preference is for single brood box National using non-prolific queens.
+In the U.K. my own preference is for single brood box National hives using non-prolific queens.
 I have spent 50 years beekeeping and have used virtually all the others, or been involved with them and have come to this conclusion.
 There are a few things in beekeeping that cause arguments and hive type is one, often because many form opinions without much knowledge or experience.

 Basically there are two sorts - prolific and non-prolific and this relates to the number of eggs the queen lays.

 In general the prolific are more suitable to the warmer climates where the weather is fairly reliable.
 Colonies are large with a large foraging force that are capable of storing a lot of honey.
 In these areas winters are usually quite short and the queens don't go off lay, they just reduce to suit the conditions.
 Bees of this type include Italians (Apis mellifera ligustica - Aml) that in various forms are probably the most used worldwide, because much of the commercial beekeeping is done in the hotter climates that suit these bees.

 Prolific colonies need far more food that non-prolific and I have heard of an estimate of two and a half times the amount for Aml than Amm - something my own experience agrees with.
-If you take into account the difference in the amount of feeding needed, my experience is the non - prolific usually do much better.
+If you take into account the difference in the amount of feeding needed, my experience is the non - prolific usually do much better over an extended period.